fastzombies/ollama-flask-chat/README.md

 - Can select any installed model.
 - Keeps a model chat history.

+## Roadmap
+- File upload.
+- Image upload.
+- Nicer UI.

+***NOTE*** This project will never be Open WebUI.
+I have very little time and expect new features to be added slowly.
+It is meant to be very simple and lightweight, something that is easy to install, manage and use with as few requirements as possible.

 ## Prerequisites
 - python3.9+.
 May work with older versions but untested.
 - venv with pip highly recommended.